The best Black Friday 2019 deals in Australia

 The race to find the best Black Friday deals just gets more intense with each passing year.
 Thanks to the annual sale event, savvy shoppers can save plenty of money in the run up to Christmas – and even help eliminate the pressure of last-minute gift shopping.

-And bargain-hunting season is almost upon us, so keep your wallets and credit cards ready, as the shopping spree begins this weekend, although early offers have already begun to trickle in.
+And bargain-hunting season is upon us, so grab your wallets, fish out your credit cards ready, and happy shopping!

 Black Friday deals from around the web

-Note: UPDATE: This Ultrabook was temporarily out of stock but there seems to be a limited quantity back on.
-So if you're keen, get a wriggle on.